rOY369/Docs/work/IoT/database_reconnect_feature.md

 - Database reconnect functionality
 - The database functions are exactly the same while accessing the nas database/local database.
 So they should be reusable i.e. it should have a single source.
 But right now we have 2 different sources.
 We have to make the same change in 2 places which is a redundant effort and also can increases scope of error.
 - In case of local database, the database object is not thread safe.
 - Local Database is accessed through 3 different objects i.e. `remote_obj`, `proxy_obj` and `local_obj` in applicationcontainer.
-Better design
-	- Using one object to connect with the database has some advantages.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTQxNDgzMzIsLTExMTIzMjQ2NzYsMT
-g4MjYzNDkzMl19
+eyJoaXN0b3J5IjpbNzg3OTIxOTIxLC0xMTEyMzI0Njc2LDE4OD
+I2MzQ5MzJdfQ==
 -->